sidrashahbaz/docs/guides/basics/rest.md

 ## REST and services

-One of the goals of Feathers is make building [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer) easier since it is by far the most common protocol for web APIs.
+One of the goals of Feathers is to make building [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer) easier since it is by far the most common protocol for web APIs.
 For example, we want to make a request like `GET /messages/1` and get a JSON response like `{ "id": 1, "text": "The first message" }`.
 You may already have noticed that the Feathers service methods and the HTTP methods like `GET`, `POST`, `PATCH` and `DELETE` are fairly complementary to each other:

 | Service method  | HTTP method | Path        |
 |-----------------|-------------|-------------|